Can tamsulosin cause incontinence

 When taking tamsulosin, it’s important to be aware of the potential side effects that may affect bladder control.
 Some of the common side effects include dizziness, lightheadedness, and a decrease in blood pressure.
 These side effects can impact the ability to control the bladder, leading to episodes of incontinence.

-See also Tamsulosin through peg tube
+See also Tamsulosin and silodosin

 It’s essential to consult with your healthcare provider if you experience any unusual symptoms while taking tamsulosin.
 They can provide guidance on how to manage these side effects and may suggest alternative treatment options if necessary.